 A skin-brightening day moisturizer with whole carrot cells.
 Adeptly changes color to enhance your skin tone, for long-lasting hydration and healthy-looking glow.
-SPF30.
+It also contains SPF30.

 Color-smart Day Moisturizer oil-free ¥4,860

 A skin-brightening, day moisturizer with whole loquat leaf cells.
 Adeptly changes color to enhance your skin tone, for a matte, healthy-looking glow.
-SPF30.
+It also contains SPF30.